 Two Channel Video, 15 minutes

-In Whiteout, Menkman presents the story of a mountain hike in a snowstorm.
-As Menkman made her way up the mountain, she noted not only her physical sensations: inability to see, hear, or orient herself, but also the oversaturation of the environment, the realization that spatial dimension was seemingly wiped out.
+In Whiteout, Menkman tells the story of an exhausting mountain hike during a snowstorm.
+As she makes her way up the mountain, she experiences not only the loss of her physical sensations; leading to an inability to see, hear, or orient herself, but also the over saturation of the environment itself.

 The sound starting from around minute 9 is from a live performance recording by Mario de Vega.

 Some of the footage is also taken by him during our shooting of AX15.